 "For my patients...a truly normal HgbA1C ranges from 4.2 percent to 4.6 percent," he writes on page 54 of the third edition of that book.
 "Mine is consistently 4.5 percent."
 Then in his July 30, 2008, telecast he reiterated that as far as he has been able to determine, a normal A1C is 4.2 to 4.6.

 What Dr. Bernstein says is normal is so at odds with the other experts that at least a year ago I determined to find scientific proof of what a normal A1C level actually is.
 It turned out to be a lot more difficult to find than I ever imagined.

 What could we be doing that is so wrong?
-Each of us is thin, eat a very healthy diet, exercise a lot, take care of our teeth and gums, which is a major source of infection.
-Could we have other infections or stresses that prevent us from getting our A1C levels down to “normal”?
+Each of us is thin, eats a very healthy diet, exercises a lot, takes care of our teeth and gums, which is a major source of infection.
+Could we have other infections or stresses that prevent us from getting our A1C levels down to "normal"?

 It turns out that my favorite Certified Diabetes Educator and I have normal A1C levels after all.
 I learned this just yesterday when I finally tracked down actual research determining what normal levels are.

 Setting the A1C standard

 A friend suggested that I contact the people who run the standardization program for A1C testing.
 This organization affiliated with the University of Missouri is the NGSP.
 Those initials used to stand for the National Glycohemoglobin Standardization Program.
 But now that the NGSP is international, they changed the name.

 So I called Curt Rohlfing, the NGSP data manager and technical writer/research analyst at the University of Missouri.
 And finally hit pay dirt in my quest for learning what a normal A1C is.